 The process of backfilling data values causes Tanzu Observability to revise the affected time series.
 In effect, there are now two views of the time window in which the delay occurred:

 - The original view, which exists before backfilling takes place.

 - The revised view, which exists after backfilling takes place.
 This view consists of the complete set of reported data values.

-After backfilling takes place, you can see only the revised view in a Wavefront chart.
+After backfilling takes place, you can see only the revised view in a Tanzu Observability chart.

-If an alert has fired when you did’t expect it, you can examine an alert notification to help you determine whether a data delay was the cause:
+If an alert has fired when you didn’t expect it, use one of these approaches to determine whether a data delay was the cause:

 - Obtain an alert notification that was triggered by the alert.